OpenGVLab/CaFo/README.md

 The paper has been accepted by **CVPR 2023** 🔥.

 ## News
+* The code of CaFo has been released 📌.
 * The CaFo model is developed based on [Tip-Adapter](https://arxiv.org/pdf/2207.09519), accepted by **ECCV 2022** and [open-sourced](https://github.com/gaopengcuhk/Tip-Adapter).

 ## Introduction